Need Your New Mexico Alcohol Server’s Permit?

 - Alcohol and Gaming Division

 NMRA is all about EDUCATION.
 We educate our members on safe ways to serve food and alcohol.
-We educate our potential workforce on opportunities in restaurant management and the culinary field and most importantly we educate state lawmakers on how our industry works or doesn’t depending on the laws they are passing.
+We educate our potential workforce on opportunities in restaurant management and the culinary field and most importantly we educate state lawmakers on how our industry works or doesn’t

 On Call: If you have a question or concern, we are here to answer your call.
 Don’t hesitate to call us for any question you might have.
 Consider us your personal assistant.
 Call when you have a question that stumps you.